 Volatility is one of the characteristics of holiday retail sales—with the focus here on stores that sell gift-type goods.
 These stores, in other words, exclude car dealers, gas stations, restaurants, food, and drug stores.

 More specifically, the graphic above shows that:

 - Volatility is evident in sales growth that can spike well above average in any given year—or periodically slow to a significant degree.

-- Growth since the Great Recession has been about 1.5 percentage points weaker on average compared with the years prior to that downturn.
+- Growth since the Great Recession until the pandemic was about 1.5 percentage points weaker on average compared with the years prior to 2008-2009.